 We have audited the financial statements of London Security plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2024, which comprise the Consolidated income statement, the Consolidated statement of comprehensive income, the Consolidated statement of changes in equity, the Consolidated statement of financial position, the Consolidated statement of cashflows, and the notes to the consolidated financial statements, including a summary of significant accounting policies, the Parent Company balance sheet, the Parent Company statement of changes in equity and the notes to Parent Company financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK-adopted international accounting standards.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent company financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).